Multi-stage builds

 4. Create a RESTful web service that displays "Hello World!".

-Under the src/main/java/com/example/springbootdocker/ directory, you can modify your
+Under the src/main/java/com/example/spring_boot_docker/ directory, you can modify your

 SpringBootDockerApplication.java file with the following content:

-package com.example.springbootdocker;
+package com.example.spring_boot_docker;

 import org.springframework.boot.SpringApplication;